HaraldHanssen/signal-effect/README.md

 - **GC Friendly**

-    The library _does not_ store any of the primitives in some internal bookkeeping structure.
+    The library _does not_ store any of the primitives in global bookkeeping structures.
 Remove your reference to a primitive and it will (eventually) be collected.

     Remember though, dependency references in ```derived``` and ```effect``` still apply.
 The top nodes need to be unreferenced for the underlying structure to be collected.

+    GC is unpredictable.
+With execution strategies other than the default **Noop**, it is necessary to _drop_ the primitives first to prevent unintended execution.

 - **Bulk Update**